Premier League table - Latest updated 2021-22 standings

 But be warned, these standings will get very weird on a weekly basis.

-With Manchester City the favorites to win the Premier League title, Liverpool is doing its level best to catch them on the final weekend of the season.
+With Manchester City the favorites to win the Premier League title, Liverpool is doing its level best to overtake them on the final weekend of the season.

 The top four situation is full of intrigue and there is so much pressure up and down the league.